The debt to income ratio (sometimes referred to as DTI) is an important number to lenders.

-As the debt to limit spin around the concept of utilizing the revolving credit by the total amount of credit you own.
+As the debt to limit spins around the concept of utilizing the revolving credit by the total amount of credit you own.

 It is important to consider what is a high debt to limit and vice versa.

-To avoid the negative impact on the credit score finance people recommend that one should not use more than 30% of their credit that is available.
+To avoid the negative impact on the credit score finance people recommend that one should not use more than 30% of the credit that is available.